What’s the Biggest Plane in the World? It Depends on How You Define It!

 Coming soon!
 The Boeing 777X is Boeing’s latest addition to long-haul commercial aircraft, designed with advanced features to meet the modern demands of air travel.
 It includes folding wingtips, which allow the 777X to fit into standard airport gates while maximizing aerodynamic efficiency in flight.
 Scheduled for service by 2025 or 2026, the 777X will be able to carry 400 passengers in a multi-class configuration and offers an extended range for non-stop international routes.

 The 777X is anticipated to become a staple in airline fleets, delivering improved fuel efficiency, reduced emissions, and enhanced passenger comfort.
-Its spacious interior and state-of-the-art amenities position it as one of the most innovative commercial jets in the industry.
+Its spacious interior and amenities make it one of the most innovative commercial jets in the industry and one of the biggest airplanes in the world!

 Boeing 777X at a Glance: